joeduffy/joeduffy.github.io/_posts/2015-11-19-asynchronous-everything.md

 That's not a coincidence.
 I was the architect and lead developer on [.NET tasks]( https://en.wikipedia.org/wiki/Parallel_Extensions).
-As the concurrency architect on Midori, coming off just shipping them, I had a natural bias.
-But we also worked closely with the C# team to bring some of Midori's approaches back to the shipping language, and had been using a variant of the async/await model for over a year when C# began looking into it.
+As the concurrency architect on Midori, coming off just shipping the .NET release, I admit I had a bit of a bias.
+Even I knew what we had wouldn't work as-is for Midori, however, so we embarked upon a multi-year journey.
+But as we went, we worked closely with the C# team to bring some of Midori's approaches back to the shipping language, and had been using a variant of the async/await model for about a year when C# began looking into it.
 We didn't bring all the Midori goodness to .NET, but some of it certainly showed up, mostly in the area of performance.
 It still kills me that I can't go back in time and make .NET's task a struct.

 But I'm getting ahead of myself.
 The journey to get to this point was a long one, and we should start at the beginning.